Building a simple ZK project on TON

 ๐ Introductionโ

-Zero-knowledge (ZK) proofs are a fundamental cryptographic primitive that allows one party (the prover) to prove to another party (the verifier) that a statement is true without revealing any information beyond the validity of the statement itself.
-Zero-knowledge proofs are a powerful tool for building privacy-preserving systems and have been used in a variety of applications including anonymous payments, anonymous messaging systems, and trustless bridges.
+Zero-knowledge (ZK) proofs are a fundamental cryptographic concept that allows the prover to prove to the verifier that a statement is true without revealing any additional information.
+ZK proofs are a powerful tool for building privacy-preserving systems and are widely used in applications such as anonymous payments, private messaging, and trustless bridges.

-Prior to June 2023 it wasn't possible to verify cryptographic proofs on TON.
-Due to the prevalence of complex computation behind the pairing algorithm, it was necessary to increase the functionality of TVM by adding TVM opcodes to conduct proof verification.
-This functionality was added in the June 2023 update and at the time of this writing is only available on testnet.
+Before June 2023, verifying cryptographic proofs on TON was not possible.
+Due to the complex computations required for the pairing algorithm, the TON Virtual Machine (TVM) needed to be upgraded with new opcodes to support proof verification.
+This functionality was added in the June 2023 update and, at the time of writing, is only available on testnet.

 ๐ฆ This tutorial will coverโ

-- Initiating a trusted setup ceremony (using the Powers of Tau)
+- How to initiate a trusted setup ceremony (using the Powers of Tau).

 ๐ฅ๐ฆ Explaining ZK-proofs with a color-focused exampleโ

-Before we dig into the details of zero-knowledge, let's start with a simple problem.
-Suppose you want to prove to a color-blind person that it is possible to distinguish between different colors.
-Weโll use an interactive solution to solve this problem.
-Assume the color-blind person (the verifier) finds two identical pieces of paper, with one being red ๐ฅ and one being blue ๐ฆ.
+Before diving into the technical details, let's start with a simple analogy.
+Imagine you want to prove to a color-blind person that two colors are different.
+Weโll use an interactive method to demonstrate this.
+Assume the color-blind person (the verifier) has two identical pieces of paper, one red ๐ฅ and one blue ๐ฆ.

-For the purposes of this tutorial, weโll only cover Zk-SNARKs.
-However, you can read more about how Zk-STARKs work on the StarkWare website, while info that compares the differences between Zk-SNARKs and Zk-STARKs can be found on this Panther Protocol blog post.**
+For this tutorial, weโll focus on zk-SNARKs.
+However, you can learn more about zk-STARKs on the StarkWare website, and find a comparison of zk-SNARKs vs. zk-STARKs in this Panther Protocol blog post.**

-- Conducting a trusted setup using a multi-party computation (MPC) protocol to generate proving and verification keys (using Powers of TAU)
+- Performing a trusted setup using a multi-party computation (MPC) protocol to generate proving and verification keys (using Powers of TAU),

-- Create a new project called "simple-zk" using Blueprint by executing the following command, after that, enter a name for your contract (e.g. ZkSimple) and then select the 1st option (using an empty contract).
+- Create a new project called "simple-zk" using Blueprint using Blueprint by running the following command, after that, enter a name for your contract (e.g. ZkSimple) and then select the first option (using an empty contract).

 npm create ton@latest simple-zk

-- Next weโll clone the snarkjs repo that is adjusted to support FunC contracts
+- Clone the snarkjs repo that is adjusted to support FunC contracts

 git clone https://github.com/kroist/snarkjs.git